tobyck/cubestack/README.md

 ### Usage

-To use Cubestack, you can either use the [online interpreter](https://cubestack.surge.sh), or clone this repository:
+To use Cubestack, you can either use the [online interpreter](https://cubestack.surge.sh), download `cubestack.zip` from the [latest release](https://github.com/tobyck/cubestack/releases) or clone this repository:

 1. Clone this repository
 ```